 Commercial wall coating in Newcastle upon Tyne

-The North East does not go easy on exterior finishes.
-Driving rain off the coast, hard winters with repeated freeze-thaw cycles, and exposed elevations above the Tyne all shorten the life of paint and render.
-Commercial wall coating in Newcastle upon Tyne exists for exactly this environment: a properly specified system protects the masonry underneath, holds its colour through rough weather and stretches the gap between maintenance cycles.
-But the phrase that matters in that sentence is properly specified.
+The North East doesn’t mess about with exterior finishes.
+We’ve seen driving rain off the coast, hard winters with repeat freeze-thaw cycles, and exposed elevations above the Tyne all shorten the life of paint and render.
+Commercial wall coating in Newcastle upon Tyne is made for exactly this environment.
+A properly specified system protects the masonry underneath, holds its colour through rough weather and stretches the gap between maintenance cycles.
+The phrase that really matters in that sentence, though, is ‘properly specified’.
 The same product that performs for years on one wall can fail in eighteen months on another, purely because nobody checked what the wall was doing before it was coated.

 Why the survey happens before the quote

-Our first visit to a building is an inspection, not a sales call.
-The surveyor identifies the substrate and any earlier coatings, takes moisture readings on each elevation, records the repairs that must come first, and works out how access will be managed around a trading business.
+Our first visit to your building is an inspection.
+Not a sales call.
+Our surveyor identifies the substrate and any earlier coatings, takes moisture readings on each elevation, records the repairs that absolutely must come first, and works out how we’ll manage access around a trading business.
 The output is a written specification you can hold us to: preparation, repairs, system, programme.
-Only after that does a price exist.
-The same routine applies across Tyne and Wear and beyond it, so buildings in Gateshead, North Shields, Sunderland and Durham get the same surveyor-first treatment as a city-centre frontage.
+Only after that do we put a price on it.
+The same routine applies across Tyne and Wear and beyond it.
+Buildings in Gateshead, North Shields, Sunderland and Durham get the same surveyor-first treatment as a city-centre frontage.

 The stock this region puts in front of a contractor

 Tyneside’s commercial buildings cover a wide span.
 The centre of Newcastle carries stone-fronted Victorian commercial stock, brick terraces with shops below and offices or flats above, and a strong layer of post-war concrete-frame building.
-Further out sit rendered parades, painted brick industrial units and newer business park stock in thin-coat render.
-Weathering shows differently on each: freeze-thaw spalling on saturated brick, carbonation staining on exposed concrete, crazing and hollow patches on older render, chalking on modern systems.
-The preparation and repair schedule has to answer the actual defects on the actual wall, which no product brochure can do on its own.
+Further out, you’ll find rendered parades, painted brick industrial units and newer business park stock in thin-coat render.
+Weathering shows differently on each.
+Freeze-thaw spalling on saturated brick, carbonation staining on exposed concrete, crazing and hollow patches on older render, chalking on modern systems.
+The preparation and repair schedule has to answer the actual defects on the actual wall.
+No product brochure can do that on its own.

 Signs a wall is not ready for coating

-Part of an honest survey is recognising the walls that should not be coated yet, or at all:
+Part of an honest survey is recognising the walls that shouldn’t be coated yet, or at all:

-- Masonry saturated by failed gutters, downpipes or parapet details, which must be repaired and dried first
+- Masonry saturated by failed gutters, downpipes or parapet details.
+These must be repaired and dried first.

-- Render that sounds hollow over large areas, meaning it needs removal, not overcoating
+- Render that sounds hollow over large areas.
+That means it needs removal, not overcoating.

-- Active structural cracking that calls for investigation rather than a flexible finish
+- Active structural cracking.
+That calls for investigation, not a flexible finish.

-- Heavy salt staining or efflorescence, a sign that moisture is still moving through the wall
+- Heavy salt staining or efflorescence.
+That’s a sign that moisture is still moving through the wall.

-- Listed status or conservation constraints that have not yet been resolved with the council
+- Listed status or conservation constraints that haven’t yet been resolved with the council.

 Where we find any of these, we say so in writing and explain what should happen instead.
 Coating over a known defect just delays and enlarges the bill.